 According to research from PwC, 47% of all companies have experienced some type of fraud in the last 24 months.
 Even when the company itself isn’t targeted by fraudsters, these deceitful parties can use a brand’s image to take advantage of its customers and employees.
-But, protecting your business from spoofing attacks and even knowing when fraudsters spoof your company information isn’t easy, especially if you have a large team or client base.
+Unfortunately, protecting your business from spoofing attacks and even knowing when fraudsters spoof your company information isn’t easy, especially if you have a large team or client base.

 Besides the technical side, spoofing attacks focus on exploiting pre-existing relationships, whether it’s between a company and its clients or a company and its employees.
 Spoofing can be combined with other types of fraud to extract large sums of money or large data sets that contain sensitive information.